-Please open the quesionaire, in order to familiarize yourself with the feedback that we are looking to receive.
+Please open the questionnaire, in order to familiarize yourself with the type of feedback we are looking to receive.
 We are very interested in identifying any bugs in Yellowbrick.
-Please include al cells in your jupyter notebook that produce errors so that we may reproduce the problem.
+Please include any cells in your Jupyter notebook that produce errors so that we may reproduce the problem.

 Step Two: Dataset¶

-Select a multivariate dataset of your own; the more (e.g. different) datasets that we can run through Yellowbrick, the more likely we’ll discover edge cases and exceptions!
-Note that your dataset must be well-suited to modeling with Scikit-Learn.
-In particular we recommend you choose a dataset whose target is suited to the following supervised learning tasks:
+Select a multivariate dataset of your own.
+The greater the variety of datasets that we can run through Yellowbrick, the more likely we’ll discover edge cases and exceptions!
+Please note that your dataset must be well-suited to modeling with scikit-learn.
+In particular, we recommend choosing a dataset whose target is suited to one of the following supervised learning tasks: